hurshore/burger-builder/README.md

 # Burger Builder

 An app where users can build and order burgers.
-It was build using React, Redux and the Firebase Realtime database to store user data.
+It was built using React, Redux and the Firebase Realtime database to store user data.

 #### Please Note that this is just a dummy project.